Darialyphia/clash-of-destiny/docs/DESIGN_DOCMENT.md

 ## Start of the game

 Both player prepare 2 decks: a **Main deck** and a **Destiny deck**.
-They also choose a **Shrine** among the four available ones: Fire, Water, Air or Earth.

 When the game starts they draw 4 cards from their main deck.

 ## Win Condition

-The goal of the game is to reduce the Health of the opponent's Shrine OR Hero to zero.
+The goal of the game is to reduce the Health of the opponent's **Shrine** OR **Hero** to zero.

 ## Board

-The board is of 7 X 5 dimensions with square tiles.
+The board is of 9 X 5 dimensions with square tiles.
 The player's Shrines are placed on the middle row on both extremity of the board.

 ## Resources